 It reminds us that when we gather as the body of Christ we bear each other’s burdens and share each other’s joy.
 It calls us as an Assembly to become a loving community of prayer, discernment and decision making, noticing where the Spirit of Jesus is abiding with us.

 This theme invites the Assembly to reflect on the nature of God as love and the call for us as Christians to live lovingly in the world.
-It echoes the prophet’s instruction, even while in exile to pray for the city.
+It echoes the prophet’s instruction, even while in exile, to pray for the city.

-As community the people of God seek the city’s welfare because their welfare is caught up in the wellbeing of the other (Jeremiah 29:7).
+As community, the people of God seek the city’s welfare because their welfare is caught up in the wellbeing of the other (Jeremiah 29:7).
 It recalls the new covenant where God gives God’s people a heart of flesh even as they been unfaithful (Ezekiel 11:19-20).
 It echoes the great commandment to love God and love our neighbour.
 It reflects John’s metaphor of abiding in Jesus as the branches belong to the vine (John 15: 1-17) and speaks of Paul’s witness that faith, hope and love abide and the greatest of these is love (1 Corinthians 13:1-13).

-1 John writes that those who live in God live in love.
+In 1 John we read that those who live in God live in love.
 As individual disciples and as the church we are loved.
 Knowing ourselves loved allows us to choose to dwell in God’s love rather than in destructive systems that invite us to dwell in them.
 To remain in God’s love is to make a choice to live for God’s way and to notice God’s reign.

-At times gentle as when Hannah is gifted a child by Love or a mother hen gathering her chicks, Love also speaks with the ferociousness of the mother hen projecting her chicks or the voice of the prophet judging our faithlessness and calling us to love the world as God does through acts of justice and mercy.
+At times gentle as when Hannah is gifted a child by Love or a mother hen gathering her chicks, Love also speaks with the ferociousness of the mother hen protecting her chicks or the voice of the prophet judging our faithlessness and calling us to love the world as God does through acts of justice and mercy.